Financial-Times/dotcom-reliability-kit/packages/app-info/docs/migration.md

 ### Node.js 16 is no longer supported

 **:red_circle: Breaking:** this version drops support for Node.js v16.
 If your app is already using Node.js v18 or above then you can migrate with no code changes.

+## Migrating from v3 to v4

+### Node.js 18 is no longer supported

+**:red_circle: Breaking:** this version drops support for Node.js v18.
+If your app is already using Node.js v20 or above then you can migrate with no code changes.